dvdmtw98/blog/Post Vault/articles/2022-06-18-linux-101-file-permissions.md

 Coming back to the image let us try to use what we have learned and try to understand the image more clearly.
 We can see that there are 8 directories and 1 normal file (Deduced by looking at the first bit of the permissions column).
 The directories have the Read, Write & Execute bits set for the owner, the Read and Execute bits set for the owner group and the same bits (Read and Execute) set for the other users.
 Most of the directories (7 of them) are owned by the user "david" and belong to the group "david" while one of the directories is owned by the user "root "and belongs to the group "root".
 As for the lone file in the image the owner has the Read and Write bits set, the owner group and other users have only the Read bit set.
 The file is owned by the "root "user and "root" group.

+> [!NOTE]
-> **Note**: The first & second directory are special directories.
+> The first & second directory are special directories.
 Period (.) denotes the current working directory while Double Period (..) represents the parent directory of the current directory

 Permissions can be also represented in numerical form: Read (4), Write (2), Execute (1) and No Permission (0).
 These permissions can be added together as denote complex permissions as shown below